sw897/csv/docs/9.0/reader/statement.md

 }
 ~~~

-The `League\Csv\Statement` class is a constraint builder to help ease selecting records from a CSV document created using the `League\Csv\Reader` class.
+The `Csv\Statement` class is a constraint builder to help ease selecting records from a CSV document created using the `Csv\Reader` class.

 When building a constraint, the methods do not need to be called in any particular order, and may be called multiple times.
 Because the `Statement` object is immutable, each time its constraint methods are called they will return a new `Statement` object without modifying the current `Statement` object.